darylhawes/fsip/docs/backup.md

-### How to Backup Alkaline
+### How to Backup FSIP

-You'll need access to both your Web and database data to perform a complete backup of Alkaline.
+You'll need access to both your Web and database data to perform a complete backup of FSIP.

 1. Download your Web directory.
 2. Download your database contents.

 ##### Download your Web directory

-Using an FTP, SFTP, WebDAV or other client, download your entire Alkaline installation.
+Using an FTP, SFTP, WebDAV or other client, download your entire FSIP installation.
 For quicker backups, the essential files are `config.php`, `config.json`, `/extensions`, `/includes`, and `/themes`.
 Optionally, you may or may not want to backup `/images` (likely the largest directory) depending on whether you have copies of your images elsewhere.

 <div class="note">
 	<strong>Tip</strong>